pschapman/JFIT-ZTP/documentation/practical_stack_guide.md

 ![Model Names](model_names.png)

 Again, we will use Excel to prepare our JotForm data.
 Again, we will use the Dynamic Dropdown Widget because it is searchable.
 (Field techs can put in a partial serial to find the exact item from the list.)
+Model can be used for other purposes (e.g. for stack and standalone switches, the model may influence Jinja2 processing or EEM scripting).

 ![Sample Serial-Model Mapping](serial_model_map.png)